vcmi/vcmi/docs/players/Cheat_Codes.md

 ### Luck and morale

-`nwcfollowthewhiterabbit` - the currently selected hero permanently gains maximum luck `nwcmorpheus` - the currently selected hero permanently gains maximum morale
+`nwcfollowthewhiterabbit` or `vcmiluck` - the currently selected hero permanently gains maximum luck `nwcmorpheus` or `vcmimorale` - the currently selected hero permanently gains maximum morale

 ### Puzzle map

-`nwcoracle` - reveals the puzzle map
+`nwcoracle` or `vcmiobelisk` - reveals the puzzle map

 ### Finishing the game